ParadigmFoundation/gov-portal-spec/README.md

 # Description

-This section contains the "meat" of the specification, with diagrams from [the sketch file](./governance.sketch) and annotations
+This section contains the "meat" of the specification, with diagrams from [the sketch file](./governance.sketch) and annotations.

 ## Main page (pre-MetaMask connection)